Concurrent lines on del Pezzo surfaces of degree one: A weighted graph on exceptional classes

 In \cite{WvL}, we studied a complete weighted graph $\Gamma$ which has as vertex set the set of roots in $E$, and weight function the inner product $\langle\cdot,\cdot\rangle$.
 From the correspondence between $C$ and $E$ it follows that there is bijection between $G$ and $\Gamma$, that sends a vertex $c$ in $G$ to the corresponding vertex $c+K_X$ in $\Gamma$, and an edge $d=\{c_1,c_2\}$ in~$G$ with weight~$w$ to the edge $\delta=\{c_1+K_X,c_2+K_X\}$ in $\Gamma$ with weight $1-w$.
 The different weights that occur in $G$ are $0,1,2,$ and $3$, and they correspond to weights $1,0,-1,$ and $-2$, respectively, in $\Gamma$.

 Using the relation between the exceptional classes and the root system $E$, we state some results about $G$.

 \begin{lemma} \begin{itemize} \item[](i) Let $e$ be an exceptional class.
 Then there is exactly one exceptional class $f$ with $e\cdot f=3$, there are 56 exceptional classes $f$ with $e\cdot f=0$, there are 126 exceptional classes $f$ with $e\cdot f=1$, and 56 exceptional classes $f$ with $e\cdot f=2$. \item[](ii) For two exceptional classes $e_1,e_2$ with $e_1\cdot e_2= 2$, there is a unique exceptional class $f$ such that $e_1\cdot f=e_2\cdot f=2$. \item[](iii) For every pair $e_1,e_2$ of exceptional classes such that $e_1\cdot e_2=1$, there are exactly~60 exceptional classes $f$ with $e_1\cdot f =e_2\cdot f=1$, and 32 exceptional classes~$f$ with $e_1\cdot f=1$ and $e_2\cdot f=0$. \item[](iv) For $e_1,e_2$ two exceptional classes with $e_1\cdot e_2=3$, and $f$ a third exceptional class, we have $e_1\cdot f=1$ if and only if $e_2\cdot f=1$, and $e_1\cdot f=0$ if and only if $e_2\cdot f=2$. \end{itemize} \end{lemma} \begin{proof} This is all in \cite{WvL}, using the fact that two exceptional classes have intersection pairing $a$ if and only if their corresponding roots in $E$ have inner product~$1-a$; (i) is Proposition 2.2, (ii) is Lemma 3.8, and (iii) is Lemma 3.26 and Lemmas 3.11 and 3.12.
-Finally, (iv) follows from the fact that two classes $e_1,e_2$ with $e_1\cdot e_2=3$ correspond to two roots in $E$ with inner product $-2$, which implies they are each others inverse as vectors (Proposition 2.2 in \cite{WvL}). \end{proof}
+Finally, (iv) follows from the fact that two classes $e_1,e_2$ with $e_1\cdot e_2=3$ correspond to two roots in $E$ with inner product $-2$, which implies they are each other's inverse as vectors (Proposition 2.2 in \cite{WvL}). \end{proof}

-We also obtain a first upper bound for the number of concurrent exceptional curves on $X$.
+We also obtain a first upper bound for the number of exceptional curves that are concurrent in a point on $X$.

-\begin{proposition} The maximal number of concurrent exceptional curves on $X$ is at most~16. \end{proposition} \begin{proof} Cliques with edges of positive weight in $G$ correspond to cliques with edges of weights $-2,-1,0$ in $\Gamma$.
+\begin{proposition} The number of exceptional curves that are concurrent in a point on $X$ is at most~16. \end{proposition} \begin{proof} Cliques with edges of positive weight in $G$ correspond to cliques with edges of weights $-2,-1,0$ in $\Gamma$.
 The maximal size of such cliques in $\Gamma$ is 16 by \cite{WvL}, Appendix A. \end{proof}

-\begin{definition} For an exceptional class $e$ in Pic $X$, we call the unique exceptional class $f$ with $e\cdot f=3$ its \textsl{partner}. \end{definition}
+\begin{definition} For an exceptional class $e$ in Pic $X$, we call the unique exceptional class $e'$ with $e\cdot e'=3$ its \textsl{partner}. \end{definition}

 The graph below summarizes Lemma \ref{intersecting}.
 Vertices are exceptional classes, and the number in a subset is its cardinality.
 The number on an edge between two subsets is the intersection pairing of two classes, one from each subset.
 For $i,j\in\{1,2,3\}$, the exceptional class $e_i'$ is the partner of the class $e_i$, and for $e_i\cdot e_j=2$, the class $e_{i,j}$ is the unique one that intersects both $e_i$ and $e_j$ with multiplicity 2.